jviksne/dtsmerge/README.md

-# d.ts.merge
+# dtsmerge
- Merges all includes of a lib.d.ts file into a single file.
+ Merges all includes of a TypeScript lib.d.ts file into a single file.

 ## Installation